HabitatMap/HabitatMap/_user_stories/urbanbetter.md

 title: UrbanBetter
 featured: true
 image: /images/uploads/urbanbetter.jpg
-intro: Through the Cityzens for Clean Air Campaign, UrbanBetter organized youth voices to build awareness and advocacy about the issue of air pollution in African cities.
-I
+intro: "Through the Cityzens for Clean Air Campaign, UrbanBetter organized youth voices to build awareness and advocacy about the issue of air pollution in African cities. "
 type: Citizen Scientists
 order: 1
 ---